Candlelit vigil in Oxford to take place in memory of Manchester terror victims

-A CANDLELIT vigil is due to take place in Oxford tonight in a show of support for those affected by the Manchester terror attack.
+A CANDLELIT vigil is taking place in Oxford tonight in a show of support for those affected by the Manchester terror attack.

 It comes after the bomb attack on Manchester Arena which killed 22 people, including children, and injured 59 more.